 Go beyond reporting standard data points by telling a story with the numbers you’re presenting.
 You want to help inform your clients about their results, leaving them empowered to make informed business decisions.
 Simplifying how your agency is presenting data highlights easily recognizable patterns and trends that might otherwise be overlooked.

-7. Automate Your CRM Reporting to Spend More Time on Billable Tasks
+7. Automate Your CRM Reporting To Spend More Time on Billable Tasks

-Creating client reports can eat up a lot of your agency’s time and resources.
-Spend more time on tasks that are actually bringing in revenue by automating your CRM reports.
 Simply connect your client's data sources, including their CRM, to the AgencyAnalytics platform and start saving valuable time.
 Choose from prebuilt marketing report templates or create your own customizable dashboard templates.

-How To Present Data In Your CRM Reports & Best Practices
+How To Present Data in Your CRM Reports & Best Practices

-Whether your clients use HubSpot or another CRM software such as Keap, Salesforce, or Brevo (formerly Sendinblue), you want to incorporate data visualization so your clients can easily see and understand all of the data you’re presenting.
+Whether your clients use HubSpot or another CRM system such as Keap, Salesforce, or Brevo (formerly Sendinblue), you want to incorporate data visualization so your clients can easily see and understand all of the data you’re presenting.

-Depending on your client’s KPIs, what they want to see in their reports could differ.
-Here are some best practices to incorporate into your CRM reports or a live CRM dashboard to show real-time data for your clients.
+Here are some best practices to incorporate into a custom report or live CRM dashboard to show real-time data for your clients and their sales teams.

 Contacts